Neonatal-Perinatal Fellowship Program

 - Cardiology Case Discussion

-- Neosurgery Case Discussion
+- Neosurgery or Maternal Fetal Medicine Case Discussion

 The components of this schedule include:

-Neonatal Radiology Rounds — Pediatric radiologists at CHOP participate in a monthly discussion of radiology techniques and how they can be used to aid in the diagnosis and management of neonates and infants.
+Neonatal Radiology Rounds — Pediatric radiologists at CHOP participate in a monthly discussion of radiologic techniques and how they can be used to aid in the diagnosis and management of neonates and infants.
 Interesting cases are also reviewed.

 Neonatology Board Review — Every other month fellows participate in neonatology board review sessions that focus on high-yield reviews of topics covered by the American Board of Pediatrics subspecialty examination in Neonatal-Perinatal Medicine.
-An audience response system is often employed to engage the fellows in test-taking techniques.
+An audience response system is employed to engage the fellows in test-taking techniques.

 Review of current neonatology literature — Every other month fellows divide up the current neonatology literature and present a short summary of newly published reports and findings.
 In this way, the fellows collaborate with one another to keep the entire group up-to-date on the latest research in neonatology.

-Journal Club — The Journal Club is a monthly seminar that supports the acquisition of tools necessary to complete a research project, and promotes an evidence-based approach to clinical care.
+Journal Club — The Journal Club is a monthly seminar that supports the acquisition of biostatistical and epidemiologic tools necessary to complete a research project, and promotes an evidence-based approach to clinical care.
 Led by faculty with advanced training in clinical research methodology, this seminar provides didactic and practical experience in biostatistics, clinical epidemiology and clinical study design.
 To reinforce concepts, the group reviews a neonatology-focused paper in clinical research each session.

 - Life as a N/IICU director